 ," then segued into "Highway."

-This is the song that gets Peter Griffin banished from Amish country on the Season 10 episode of Family Guy titled "Amish Guy."
+This is the song that gets Peter Griffin banished from Amish country on the 2011 season 10 episode of Family Guy titled "Amish Guy."
 Looking to introduce the Amish to rock and roll, he produces a boom box and plays the song for their leader, who does not approve.

 When AC/DC was accused of backmasking Satanic messages on their Highway To Hell record, Angus Young responded: "You didn't need to play [the album] backwards, because we never hid [the messages].
 We'd call an album Highway To Hell, there it was right in front of them."